scrsper/torn-veil-online/README.md

-# Torn Veil Online — Ashford Vale
+# Torn Veil Online — Infinite RPG

 A prototype of a *living* voxel RPG village: not Minecraft-with-chatbots, and not a normal RPG where NPCs stand around waiting for the player.
 Ashford Vale is a small village of ~32